KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-13-fundamentals-of-sql-injection.md

 Understanding this much of SQL will do for now.In this section I wrote about basics of SQL, however in the following sections I will be writing about tricks and tactics about SQL Injection, it is more imporant to understand very fundamentals rather than complex queries.

+## SQL BARE-BONES
+From now on, you know how sql works, and the idea behind that.In this section, before moving on to the exploitation phase, you will learn bare-bones of **SQLi** and do some brainstorm.